awslabs/synchro-charts/packages/doc-site/docs/properties.md

   - `dataType`: string

     The type of data contained within this stream.
-Must match it's respective `dataStreamInfo`.
 Must be one of the following:
     - `NUMBER`: numerical data, such as `12.0`
     - `STRING`: string data, such as categorical data `"OK"`, `"WARNING"`, etc.
     - `BOOLEAN`: boolean data, such as `true` and `false`.